mochajs/mocha/docs/index.md

 browser version to necessarily work.

 Enable Mocha's web notifications with a slight modification to your client-side mocha HTML.
-Add `mocha.growl()` prior to running your tests as shown below:
+Add a call to `mocha.growl()` prior to running your tests as shown below:

 ```html
 <!DOCTYPE html>